OnnoEbbens/data_processing_examples/README.md

 </figure>

 #### Groundwater modelling
-A [jupyter notebook](/groundwater&#32model/groundwater_model.ipynb) with a simple groundwater model.
-With meteorological data from the Netherlands.
-This video below has been made to show the unusual drought the Netherlands is facing in 2018.
+A [jupyter notebook](/groundwater&#32model/groundwater_model.ipynb) with the results of a simple, fictional groundwater model.
+To model groundwater levels over time, meteorological data from the Netherlands is used.
+The animation shown below shows the unusual drought the Netherlands is facing in 2018.

 [![Watch the video](https://img.youtube.com/vi/hgkDP035VHc/maxresdefault.jpg)](https://youtu.be/hgkDP035VHc)